aws/karpenter-provider-aws/website/content/en/pre-docs/tasks/running-pods.md

 Taints are the opposite of affinity.
 Setting a taint on a node tells the scheduler to not run a pod on it unless the pod has explicitly said it can tolerate that taint.
-This example shows a Provisioner that was set up with a taint for only running pods that require a graphics processing unit, such as the following:
+This example shows a Provisioner that was set up with a taint for only running pods that require a GPU, such as the following:

 ```